jpbnetley/test-npx/README.md

 >In this example, generating a .npmrc file based on user input

 ## How to use
-To run the npx command, use `npx github:@jpbnetley/test-npx` or to run the bash file
+To run the npx command, use
+- generate npm rc file: `npx github:@jpbnetley/test-npx`
-`npx github:@jpbnetley/test-npx bash:log`
+- log out bash file: `npx github:@jpbnetley/test-npx bash:log`

 ## Resources
 - [How to create a basic npx command-line library](https://dev.to/9zemian5/basic-npx-command-line-tool-45k4)